PHOTO SHOOT PREPARATION GUIDE

 When it comes to clothing, we all have our own styles and how we wear them.
 So, as part of your headshot preparation, I always recommend that you bring several tops or outfits (at least 4 or 5) that not only match your style but that convey the message you want to portray.
-Professional attire, t-shirts (no logos is recommended unless it’s part of your brand), solid tops, collars, varying necklines, etc. Preferably solid colors that compliment your skin tone without matching it.
-Though some texture to the outfits can also help create depth, don’t have solid stripes, patterns, neon colors, or padded shoulders as they can be distracting, and we want the image to focus on you.
+Also, don’t be afraid to bring outfits that have texture, as it helps to create depth and dimension.

 HAIR AND MAKEUP

-For Women – I recommend that you have your hair styled and make-up done by a professional; please make sure they know that you are doing this for a photoshoot so they know how to prepare your hair and makeup.
-If you are doing your own make-up, remember that less is more, you want that day look for work.
-If you should have a breakout, don’t worry, I can fix it with it during the retouching process.
-Also, you want your make-up to embody your day look, to lightly smooth out your skin, and enhance your beautiful features.
-Heavy make-up is difficult to retouch and will not showcase you at your best in the photo.
+For Women – I recommend that you have your hair styled and makeup done by a professional; please make sure to convey the message that you are having a headshot or portrait session so that the mua knows how to prepare your hair and makeup.
+If you are doing your makeup, you want your makeup to embody your day look, lightly smooth out your skin, and enhance your beautiful features.
+Remember, heavy makeup is difficult to retouch and will not showcase you at your best in the photo.
 If you should have a breakout, don’t worry, I can fix it during the retouching process.

-Other areas to look at before the shoot is nose and ear hair, make sure your eyebrows look like you, and if you have a unibrow, unless it’s your look, get it taken care of a few days before the photo shoot.
+Other areas to look at before the shoot is your nose and ear hair, ensure your eyebrows look like you, and if you have a unibrow, unless it’s your look, get it taken care of a few days before the photoshoot.

 Layout the outfits you are bringing to the photoshoot the day before to minimize the stress of getting ready.

-If you have a specific type of music you would like playing during the photoshoot, let me know or bring it with you.
-I usually play soft music, but we can also mix it up if you let me know.
+If you want to play a specific type of music during the photo shoot, let me know or bring it with you.
+I usually play soft music, but we can mix it up if you let me know.